 - First, take sterilized pruning shears and deadhead all of the infected parts.

 - Immediately apply either insecticidal soap or neem oil.

 - Take a cotton ball.
 Dip it in isopropyl alcohol and move it along the infected parts.

 - A blast of water helps in washing off pests and their eggs.

-- Take a blunt knife and scrape off scales.
+- Take a blunt knife and scrape off the scales.

 Note: Use synthetic insecticides containing Pyrethrin if the infestation is severe.
 However, ensure to follow the guidelines or label mentioned by the manufacturer.

 - Always inspect the plant before bringing them home.